zephyrproject-rtos/zephyr/boards/arm/cc3220sf_launchxl/doc/cc3220sf_launchxl.rst

    subsequent reboots, bypassing the bootloader flash signature verification.

-   See Section of the 21.10 of the `CC3220 TRM`_ for details on the secure flash boot process.
+   See Section 21.10 "Debugging Flash User Application Using JTAG" of the `CC3220 TRM`_ for details on the secure flash boot process.

 Once the above prerequisites are met, applications for the ``_cc3220sf_launchxl``